jonasgeiler/lua-fenster/README.md

 A Lua binding for the [fenster](https://github.com/zserge/fenster) GUI library, providing the most minimal and highly opinionated way to display a cross-platform 2D canvas.
-It's basic idea is to give you the simplest means possible to "just put pixels on the screen" without any of the fancy stuff.
+It's basic idea is giving you the simplest means possible to "just put pixels on the screen" without any of the fancy stuff.
 As a nice bonus you also get cross-platform keyboard/mouse input and frame timing in only a few lines of code.